ZhangY2018/Reflection/README.md

+#Reflection 11
+##5/18/2018
+This is my last reflection, I learned a lot in this class during this half of year.
+This makes me know that programming is very interesting process.
+I started to thinking what code they might made when I was playing a game, or using some program online.
+These program may not be created by python, but these experience makes me enjoy using my computer.
+This half of year it's my enlightenment in program and I really used my own code to creat a game, it feels better than be a MVP in any game I played.

 #Reflection 10
 ##5/11/2018
 This week I learned some functions.
 A function for find the letter that I want to and to answer this letter in the position of the word.
 And I still learned vto create a function which is can given a dseries of squared numbers.
 To use "str" to string of group of letter, word or numbers.
 To use int to convert a string or number to and integer.